nicolezhou05/softdev/24_bt_MandN/readme.md

 2. Bootstrap has cleaner looking css and more options for spinners, cards, tables, and navigation bars.

 ### QCC:
+1. Bootstrap is harder to use.

+#### q0: Did you have to consult resources beyond your Devo-generated on-ramp?
+a0: 0

+#### q1: At this point, which FEF do you prefer, and why?
-1. We think that Bootstrap is harder to write but looks cleaner and provides more choices.
+a1: Bootstrap because it looks cleaner and provides more choices.